Khurramnaveed3233/Portfolio/README.md

 ###  About Me

-I am Khurram Naveed, a passionate Data Analyst and Business Intelligence Specialist with a proven track record in creating compelling dashboards and insightful visualizations using Excel, Power BI, and SQL.

-Over the years, I have built and delivered projects ranging from sales performance and HR analysis dashboards to healthcare data insights and global terrorism analysis, leveraging data to drive informed business decisions.

-During my role at TCS Courier Service, I demonstrated my analytical and problem-solving skills by managing and tracking over 1,000 daily shipments, ensuring timely deliveries, and implementing a retail software system that boosted efficiency by 20%.

-Additionally, I took ownership of department expenses, uncovering cost-saving opportunities and achieving a 15% reduction in daily costs.

-My technical expertise includes advanced Excel functions like pivot tables, VLOOKUP, and INDEX/MATCH, as well as proficiency in DAX for complex calculations and data modeling.
-I am also adept at using Power Query for data cleaning, transformation, and integration from various sources, ensuring data quality and reliability for comprehensive BI reports.

-I am certified in Google Data Analytics, Data Analytics & BI from Digiskills. pk, and having completed a Virtual Experience Program with J.P.
-Morgan Chase & Co., I have the skills to handle data complexities and translate them into actionable insights for stakeholders.

-I hold a Bachelor's in Arts from Bahauddin Zikrya University, which provided me with a strong foundation in analytical thinking.
-I am now actively seeking opportunities to apply my skills in data analysis and visualization to support organizations in making impactful data-driven decisions.

-Open to learning and collaborating on emerging technologies, real-world projects, and internship opportunities in data analytics, and business intelligence .
-Let’s connect and grow together.
+About

+I am Khurram Naveed, a data analyst and business intelligence specialist focused on turning raw data into clear, decision ready insights.
+You get dashboards and reports which answer business questions, not noise.

+I work with Excel, Power BI, SQL, DAX, and Power Query.
+You benefit from clean data models, accurate calculations, and visuals which help leaders act fast.
+I have delivered sales, HR, healthcare, and risk analysis dashboards with measurable business value.

+At TCS Courier Service, I handled operational data for over 1,000 daily shipments.
+You gain from my experience in tracking performance, fixing process gaps, and improving systems.
+I helped implement retail software which raised efficiency by 20 percent and reduced daily costs by 15 percent through expense analysis.

+What I bring to the table:
+• Strong data cleaning, modeling, and visualization skills
+• Business focused dashboards for performance tracking
+• Proven cost reduction and process improvement results
+• Clear communication of insights for non technical stakeholders

+I hold certifications in Google Data Analytics and Data Analytics and BI from Digiskills.pk, plus hands on experience from the J.P.
+Morgan virtual program.
+My background in arts strengthened my analytical thinking and problem solving approach.

+You get a motivated analyst who learns fast, works with ownership, and focuses on impact.
+I am seeking roles, internships, and projects in data analytics and business intelligence where data drives better decisions.

 ---